mitre-attack/mitreattack-python/docs/diffinstix.rst

 Diff Stix
 ==============================================

-This folder contains a module for creating markdown, HTML, JSON and/or ATT&CK Navigator layers reporting on the changes between two versions of the STIX2 bundles representing the ATT&CK content.
+Diff Stix contains a module for creating markdown, HTML, JSON and/or ATT&CK Navigator layers reporting on the changes between two versions of the STIX2 bundles representing the ATT&CK content.
 Run `diff_stix -h` for full usage instructions.